 Many schools have been successful with having an assistant coach also serve as the strength coach.
-However, if your school has an option of hiring a separate strength coach or filling the position with an assistant coach, here are 3 reasons why an assistant coach does not automatically equal a strength coach.
+However, if your school has an option of hiring a separate strength coach or filling the position with an assistant coach, here are 3 reasons why an assistant football coach does not equal a strength coach.

 1. Availability to the whole school.

 A strength and conditioning coach is hired to be available for the whole school, not just for one sport.
-When an assistant coach serves as the strength coach, many times the athletes get strength training only while that particular sport is in-season.
+When an assistant football coach serves as the strength coach, many times the athletes get strength training only while that particular sport is in-season.
 If a sport doesn’t have an assistant coach who is willing or qualified to take on the strength role, the athletes miss out on an important part of overall athletic development.
 A strength coach is able to provide specialized training for in-season and off-season so that the athletes continue to make gains throughout the entire year.

 2. Adequate time to produce a high-quality program.

 A high school coach’s time is pulled in multiple directions each day.
 Typically, a coach is a teacher, administrator, athletic director, etc. during the school day and coaches as an extracurricular.
-When an assistant coach takes on the strength and conditioning role, it is difficult to have enough time to produce a high-quality program.
+When an assistant football coach takes on the strength and conditioning role, it is difficult to have enough time to produce a high-quality program.
 This type of program results from detailed planning and continued professional development, both which require a lot of time.
 Many high school coaches use the summer months to plan for the next season and seek out professional development, but a strength coach spends the summer in active training preparing the athletes for the upcoming season.
 If an assistant coach has a “day job," sport coaching, and strength coaching responsibilities, it will be extremely difficult to find enough time to do each at a high-quality level.
 Inevitably, one of these areas will suffer and it most likely will be the strength and conditioning side.

 3. Sustainable Work Pace